 4.- Support these housing programs by becoming a volunteer or donating.
 Donating $25 can help one of our clients obtain legal documents and $50 can help them with their apartment application fee.

 We will keep our community up-to-date with the most recent changes happening in homeless services.
 Our goal by making access to shelter referrals more efficient is to reduce the length of time to wait to access services.
-Connecting individuals and families faster to get them into safe and affordable permanent housing as soon a possible.
+Connecting individuals and families faster can get them into safe and affordable permanent housing as soon as possible.

 If you have any questions about supporting the homeless and our community, e-mail us at firstname.lastname@example.org